jnozzi/cocoadev.com/SiteContent/General/SettingSizeOfWebviewProgrammatically.markdown

-How do I change the size of a control (in this case a [[WebView]]) programmatically?
+How do I change the size of a control (in this case a General/WebView) programmatically?
 It's probably something stupidly simple, but googling, searching this site, and searching the documentation yielded nothing.